How can you help?

 So, my suggestion would be to help your friends with the things that they were forced to give up and really miss.
 Depression is a big possibility when you are laid off/unemployed and though looking, not finding any work.

 So, how about renting a couple movies, ordering a pizza or take out Chinese (a big treat to those without funds), and inviting your friend over for one evening each week.
 Since you will also get to enjoy the movie, the extra amount of food even for your friend and his family shouldn't be that much extra.
 But the friendship and the evening without worry are priceless.
-If it's not possible for them to come over for this evening because they live far away or because though friends you aren't truly that close, then have the pizza delivered to their house and buy a gift certificate for the local Blockbuster.
+If it's not possible for them to come over for this evening because they live far away or because though friends you aren't truly that close, then have the pizza delivered to their house.

 Basically, just think about what your friend is likely missing the most in these lean times and see if you can provide it somehow.
 Does she usually get her nails done each week?
 Well, invite her over for a home manicure if you can't afford to foot the bill at the salon.
 Did he go to a sporting event each week?
 Join him and pay for both tickets or invite him over to watch the game at your house including hot dogs and beer.
 Did they usually take their kids to the zoo once a month, or to the movies, or miniature golfing?
 Again, invite them over and do something fun!